Fact checkedFact Checked

 When To See Doctor?

 Sometimes stones are too large to pass using natural treatments for kidney stones and can only be reviewed via medical diagnosis and testing.
-When kidney stones cannot pass and are causing pain, a fever over 101.5 Fahrenheit, difficulty urinating, and other problems, surgery may be the only solution.
+When kidney stones cannot pass and are causing pain, a fever over 101.5 Fahrenheit, difficulty urinating, and other problems, surgery may be the only solution to treat kidney stones.

 Kidney Stone Prevention